reisalex/pyAGADIR/README.md

-# &alpha;-helix probability model (AGADIR)
+# α-helix probability model (AGADIR)

-An open-source, Python implementation of Munoz & Serrano's AGADIR model of alpha-helix formation.
-This model uses statistical mechanics and energy parameters trained on a database of over 400 peptides to predict the alpha-helical tendency (probability) per residue for a given peptide (see references).
+An open-source, Python implementation of Munoz & Serrano's AGADIR model of α-helix formation.
+This model uses statistical mechanics and energy parameters trained on a database of over 400 peptides to predict the α-helical tendency (probability) per residue for a given peptide (see references).

 ## Install